EAEPE Summer School, Ireland 1998, Part-Funded by FEED

 Grants: Past Awards

-Up to November 2011, FEED has distributed a total of £62,707 in grants to individuals and organizations.
+Up to November 2013, FEED had distributed a total of £74,893 in grants to individuals and organizations.

-Grants have been given to the European Association for Evolutionary Political Economy (EAEPE), the Association for Critical Economists, the Association for Heterodox Economists, the Centre for Evolutionary Economics (Moscow), and several others.
+Grants have been given to the European Association for Evolutionary Political Economy (EAEPE), the Association for Critical Economists, the Association for Heterodox Economists, the World Interdisciplinary Network for Institutional Research (WINIR), the Centre for Evolutionary Economics (Moscow), and several others.

 FEED plans to maintain its charitable activities with revenues accruing from its investments.

 Elinor Ostrom Prize Competition